featurevisor/featurevisor/docs/vue.md

 ---
 title: Vue.js SDK
-description: Learn how to use Featurevisor SDK with Vue.js
+description: Learn how to use Featurevisor SDK with Vue.js for evaluating feature flags
 ogImage: /img/og/docs-vue.png
 ---

-Featurevisor comes with an additional package for Vue.js, for ease of integration in your Vue.js application. {% .lead %}
+Featurevisor comes with an additional package for Vue.js, for ease of integration in your Vue.js application for evaluating feature flags. {% .lead %}

 ## Installation